zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 maintain an associated "pending response set" associated to the lookup list, consisting of up to `k` requests; whenever the algorithm below talks of sending a Data Search request to a node `N`, we in fact first try to add a corresponding entry to this set.
-This fails if the set is full of requests to nodes at least as close to the target as `N`, and then no request is actually sent.
+This fails if the set already contains a request to `N` or is full of requests to nodes at least as close to the target as `N`, and then no request is actually sent.
 Otherwise, the request is added with a timestamp, with the oldest request to the node furthest from the target being deleted to make room if necessary, and the request is sent.
 The node is deleted from the set when a response is received or after 3 seconds.

 Initially, and periodically while the lookup list is not full, we populate the list by sending Data Search requests via `[]` to random announce nodes (see